 - A global network of over 1.65 million hospitals and healthcare professionals

-Unlike many other healthcare insurance providers, Cigna only works with individuals and families and doesn’t offer employer health insurance or other similar commercial options.
-Its focus is on providing high-quality, accessible healthcare for private customers.
-Cigna plans offer worldwide coverage with the option of getting coverage in the U.S. for a maximum of 60 days per insurance period.
+Its focus is on providing high-quality, accessible healthcare for private customers worldwide.
+Cigna Global plans offer worldwide coverage with the option of getting coverage in the U.S. You have the option of excluding coverage in the USA but will still get limited emergency coverage for a maximum of 60 days per insurance period.

 Cigna has a relatively streamlined claims process, and many simple outpatient procedures don’t require pre-approval.
-The pre-approval process is relatively straightforward, however, and in most cases, Cigna customer support will find the right provider in your area and arrange direct billing for the procedure if you inform them in advance.
+The pre-approval process is relatively straightforward, however.
+In most cases, Cigna customer support will find the right provider in your area and arrange direct billing for the procedure if you inform them in advance.

 Cigna will even work with out-of-network providers to arrange direct billing, saving you a lot of stress and the difficulty of paying large medical bills and waiting for reimbursement.